rzubek/UnityGameTools/Source/Dataflow/README.md

 One big difference for reactive programming in **games** is that game updates are timing-sensitive: for example, when someone's position changes between frames, we may need to know how much time passed between those frames, so that we can calculate velocity.
 Our API takes time change into account.

-Here's an example from unit tests:
+Here's a trivial averager example from unit tests:

 ```lang=csharp
     source.Add(intadder);